 Unified communication is a solution that enables businesses to engage in communication that is more efficient and more effective.
 This impacts both internal and external communication.
 Internal business communication is the sharing of information within the organization.
 External communication is sharing of information with customers, vendors, and other external entities.
 This sharing can be done via voice communications, email, text message, web conferencing, video conferencing, and instant messaging.

 Collaboration is generally viewed as part of the internal communication strategy.
 The idea is to provide employees with collaboration tools that they can use to share information and work together as a team.
 When these solutions work, they result in increased productivity, improved problem-solving, and customer-friendly solutions.
 In many instances, collaboration tools are designed to work in real-time.

 It may help to see unified business communication as the framework that collaboration is built on.
 Once a viable business communications solution is in place, collaboration tools may be used on top of that UC solution to make it even more powerful.
 In addition to offering VoIP, business phone solutions, conference calls, instant messaging, etc. UCC can integrate features like:

 - File Sharing

 - Desktop Sharing

 - Digital Whiteboards

-All of these are collaboration tools that lead to the following benefits when they are a part of UC solutions:
+All of these are communication tools that lead to the following benefits when they are a part of UC solutions:

 - Enabling teams to connect with one another regardless of device or geography.

-- Building teams that are based on expertise instead of location.
+- Building teams that are based on expertise instead of the location.

 - Facilitating document management